awsdocs/amazon-eks-user-guide/doc_source/access-policies.md

 Choose any access policy to see its contents\.
 Each row of each table in each access policy is a separate rule\.

-### AmazonEKSAdminPolicy<a name="access-policy-permissions-AmazonEKSAdminPolicy"></a>
+### AmazonEKSAdminPolicy<a name="access-policy-permissions-amazoneksadminpolicy"></a>

 This access policy includes permissions that grant an IAM principal most permissions to resources\.
 When associated to an access entry, its access scope is typically one or more Kubernetes namespaces\.
-If you want an IAM principal to have administrator access to all resources on your cluster, associate the [AmazonEKSClusterAdminPolicy](#access-policy-permissions-AmazonEKSClusterAdminPolicy) access policy to your access entry instead\.
+If you want an IAM principal to have administrator access to all resources on your cluster, associate the [AmazonEKSClusterAdminPolicy](#access-policy-permissions-amazoneksclusteradminpolicy) access policy to your access entry instead\.

 **ARN** – `arn:aws:eks::aws:cluster-access-policy/AmazonEKSAdminPolicy`